photonixapp/photonix/README.md

 This project is currently in early stages.
 I have a lot of thoughts on how I want photo management and viewing to work.
 I'm on the way to an MVP and it's shaping up nicely so stay tuned... also please suggest a name for this thing! :)

 The easiest way to try it out is with docker-compose (though there are currently no pre-built images so it will take a while to download and build).
+It's best to do development through Docker Compose as it means you have the correct PostgreSQL database set up with the correct GIS extensions and Redis.

 ```
 git clone git@github.com:damianmoore/photo-manager.git